lightsighter/Weft/README.md

 option.
 Weft is primarily a memory bound application, and having two threads per socket is usually sufficient to saturate memory bandwidth.

-We have provided many example kernels for Weft in the `examples` directory.
+We have provided a set of test kernels for Weft in the `examples` directory.
 Each individual directory contains its own Makefile for generating the PTX code for individual kernels.
 We also have a script called `run_examples.sh` in the main `examples` directory which will